gatling/frontline-doc/content/reference/current/installation/ansible/index.md

 This is only meant for scenarios in which you can't run Ansible remotely.
 Running Ansible locally isn't the common use case.
 {{< /alert >}}

-In case you don't have the necessary tools to run Ansible remotely, i.e. running Ansible on your machine in order to install Gatling FrontLine on another machine, you can launch Ansible directly on the machine that will host Gatling FrontLine.
+In case you don't have the necessary tools to run Ansible remotely, i.e. running Ansible on your machine in order to install Gatling Enterprise on another machine, you can launch Ansible directly on the machine that will host Gatling Enterprise.

 First, you need to copy the inventory `configuration.yml` file vars inside the playbook `frontline.yml` file, as such: